adobes1/thesis/README.md

 Both of these approaches can be combined in which case values set with `--set` will override those in your custom values yaml.

 ### Running Helm Tests
-After you have deployed the chart, it is possible to run the tests included in the chart itself Helm offers a built-in testing feature that can validate the deployment once the resources are live.
+After you have deployed the chart, it is possible to run the tests included in the chart itself.

+Helm offers a built-in testing feature that can validate the deployment once the resources are live.
 To run tests:
 ```
 helm test <release-name>